Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 You could also manually edit the Stops_Snapped2Streets and Connectors_Stops2Streets features, moving the snapped stop to the exact location where you want it to connect to the streets.
 If you do this, you MUST add a vertex on the street feature in the location where you snap the stop or else the network still will not connect at that location.

 Another less common cause of build errors like these is that the stop was already directly on top of a street, and so the snapped stop did not move.
 Manual editing is the only way to fix this.

+### <a name="Hierarchy"></a>"Invalid hierarchical value" errors

+If your network dataset has a Hierarchy attribute, you might get a large number of build errors like this:
+- SourceName: Connectors_Stops2Streets, ObjectID: 1, Invalid hierarchical value.

+Your network dataset will not work properly if you don't resolve these issues.
+At the time of schedule caching, you'll get a message saying that EID values were missing, even if you successfully ran the Get EIDs tool.

+Hierarchy is a network property meant to speed up calculations of nationwide, large-scale analysis problems.
+Hierarchy is not helpful for pedestrian analysis.
+If you get build errors like this, you should go to the Attributes tab in the network dataset properties and delete the Hierarchy attribute.
+Then, re-build your network dataset and re-run the Get EIDs tool.

+### Other build errors

 If you got build errors other than the ones listed above, refer to the [ArcGIS documentation](http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/editing-network-datasets-ways-to-edit-the-network-dataset.htm) for ways to edit your network dataset.